vglazer/ggen/README.md

 - Clone the repo
 - cd into the top-level repo directory
 - `make`
-- Check out the Graphviz plots and Gnuplot histograms in the `gallery` subdirectory and the CSV files in the `tests` subdirectory
+- Check out the Graphviz plots and Gnuplot histograms in the `gallery` subdirectory as well as the CSV files in the `tests` subdirectory

 ## Background